Roe algebras of coarse spaces via coarse geometric modules

 Here is where the choice of describing (partial) coarse functions as coarse subspaces of $\crse{Y\times X}$ pays off.
 In fact, it is now very natural to compare maps with coarse supports of operators.
 In particular, we say that an operator $t\colon \CHx\to \CHy$ is \emph{controlled} (see \cref{def:controlled operator}) if its coarse support is a partial coarse map $\csupp(t)\colon\crse X\to\crse Y$ (\emph{i.e.}\ its representatives are controlled relations in $Y\times X$).
 Controlled operators will play a key role in the sequel, as they are those operators that have the strongest geometric meaning.

 Consider now operators in $\CB(\CHx)$.
 Here there are a special kind of controlled operators, namely those that are supported on the coarse identity function $\cid_{\crse X}\colon\crse{X\to X}$.
 Equivalently, these are operators whose support is contained in a controlled neighborhood of the diagonal.
 These operators are said to have \emph{controlled propagation} (see \cref{def: controlled propagation operator}).
-Heuristically, this means that the operators are of \emph{bounded} displacement.
+Heuristically, this means that the operators are of \emph{bounded displacement}.
 It follows readily from the properties of the coarse support that the set of operators of controlled propagation is a \Star{}algebra.

-The classical notion of local compactness extends naturally to the coarse geometric setting.
+The useful classical notion of local compactness for operators $t\in\CB(\CH_X)$ extends naturally to the coarse geometric setting.
 Namely, an operator $t\colon \CHx\to\CHy$ is \emph{locally compact} if $\chf{B}t$ and $t\chf{A}$ are compact for any choice of bounded measurable $A\subseteq X$, $B\subseteq Y$ (cf.\ \cref{def:locally-compact-ope}).
 This is just another instance of our standing convention that the `local' properties are those that hold on bounded subsets.

-There is also a useful weakening of the bounded-propagation property, namely \emph{quasi-locality} (see \cref{def:ql-ope}).
+There is also a convenient weakening of the bounded-propagation property, namely \emph{quasi-locality} (see \cref{def:ql-ope}).
 In the metric setting, an operator $t\in\CB(\CHx)$ is quasi-local if for every $\varepsilon > 0$ there there is a radius $r>0$ such that $\norm{\chf{A'}t\chf{A}}\leq \varepsilon$ whenever $A',A\subset X$ are $r$-separated measurable subsets.
 The definition in the general coarse setting simply replaces $r$ by a controlled entourage $E\in\CE$.
-It is worth pointing out that quasi-locality works best on admissibile coarse geometric modules.
+It is worth pointing out that quasi-locality works best on admissible coarse geometric modules.